anamikarec/Deployment-Steps-for-deploying-a-REACTAPP-in-netlify/README.md

 ```js
 cd <app_name>
 ```
-- 2. First Step to deploy:
+- 2. Then run the following command to create the build folder.
 ```js
     npm run build
 ```